 To encourage the appropriate recognition for the research and the treatment of degenerative joint disease among industry, patients and the general public.

-To work with regulatory bodies to encourage new technologies and innovation for our patients
+Work with regulatory bodies to encourage new technologies and innovation for our patients.

 Share on: